 - *South Rim Trail – 12-15 miles round trip with views of the Chisos Basin and Sierra’s Del Carmen

-- *Emory Peak – 10.5 miles round trip, steep ascent up to summit the tallest peak
+- *Emory Peak – 10.5 miles round trip, steep ascent up to the summit, the tallest peak

-- Emory Peak and South Rim Trail – 16-mile 2-day loop with overnight along the South Rim
+- Emory Peak and South Rim Trail – a 16-mile two-day loop with overnight along the South Rim

 *Best hikes in Big Bend National Park

 Best Places to Visit in Big Bend

 How to Get There: The Chisos Mountains are at the center of the park.
 Less than one mile from Panther Junction visitor center, turn on Basin Junction Road.
 This will lead you into the Chisos Mountains.

 What to Do: There are several hikes that originate in the Chisos Mountains, including Emery Peak and the South Rim Trail.
 The main campgrounds are located in the Chisos Mountains, as well as the Chisos Mountain Lodge.